Comparisons between Israel and Nazi Germany: Comparisons between Gaza and the Warsaw Ghetto

 This famous photograph from the Warsaw Ghetto has been used in multiple artworks opposing Israeli violence in Gaza.

 In a testimony published by Israeli NGO Breaking the Silence, an IDF soldier who served in Operation Protective Edge during the 2014 Gaza War recounted Israel's attacks on Beit Hanoun by saying:

 There's that famous photo that they always show on trips to Poland (organized trips in which Israeli youths visit Holocaust memorial sites) that shows Warsaw before the war and Warsaw after the Second World War.
 The photo shows the heart of Warsaw and it's this classy European city, and then they show it at the end of the war.
 They show the exact same neighborhood, only it has just one house left standing, and the rest is just ruins.
 That's what it looked like.

-According to sociologist Martin Shaw, the comparison to the Warsaw ghetto used to be somewhat hyperbolic but has become more accurate as a result of the Gaza genocide after October 2023.
+According to sociologist Martin Shaw, the comparison to the Warsaw Ghetto used to be somewhat hyperbolic, but has become more accurate as a result of the Gaza war and genocide since October 2023.
 Rebecca Ruth Gould argues that the comparison "can become a means of resisting the genocide of the Palestinian people in Gaza".

 Rest of the world

-On 18 February 2024, the President of Brazil, Lula da Silva, was criticized by The Times of Israel for comparing the actions of Israel in the Gaza war to the Holocaust.
-In April 2025, Vanina Biasi, an Argentinian lawmaker of the far-left Workers' Party was indicted by Federal Judge Daniel Rafecas for her tweets referring to Israel as a "fascist" and "Nazi" state and describing Israel's war on Gaza as a "Holocaust".
+On 18 February 2024, the President of Brazil, Lula da Silva, was criticized by The Times of Israel for comparing the actions of Israel in the 2023 Gaza war to the Holocaust.
+In April 2025, Vanina Biasi, an Argentinian lawmaker of the far-left Workers' Party was indicted by Federal Judge Daniel Rafecas for her tweets referring to Israel as a "fascist" and "Nazi" state and describing the war as a "Holocaust".

-In May 2023, Tunisian President Kais Saed said, "While Tunisians protected Jews during the Holocaust, today elderly women and children are being bombed in Gaza."
+In May 2023, Tunisian President Kais Saied said, "While Tunisians protected Jews during the Holocaust, today elderly women and children are being bombed in Gaza."
 Rabbi Pinchas Goldschmidt, president of the Conference of European Rabbis, said such remarks incited hate against Tunisian Jews.

+In November 2025, during a youth conference in Munich, Queen Rania of Jordan compared Israel's dehumanization of Palestinians, including referencing to former Israeli Defence Minister Yoav Gallant's language towards Palestinians to Nazi Germany's dehumanization of Jews, stating:

+Dehumanizing speech has served as the prelude to some of the worst chapters in human history.
+In the 1930s in this very city, the Nazi party called Jewish people vermin.
+In Rwanda, public radio broadcasts described the Tutsis as cockroaches.
+In Myanmar, nationalists compared the Rohingya to stray dogs.
+In the aftermath of the October 7 [Hamas] attacks [on southern Israel], when an Israeli official (Gallant) announced a complete siege on Gaza, he described the population as 'human animals.'
+He was operating from a time-tested playbook: Convince the public you are dealing with beasts, and violence becomes not just acceptable, but necessary.